Eli Whitney: Cotton gin

 separate the short staple upland cotton from its seeds, work that was then done by hand at the rate of a pound of lint a day.
 In a few weeks Whitney produced a model.
 The cotton gin was a wooden drum stuck with hooks that pulled the cotton fibers through a mesh.
 The cotton seeds would not fit through the mesh and fell outside.
 Whitney occasionally told a story wherein he was pondering an improved method of seeding the cotton when he was inspired by observing a cat attempting to pull a chicken through a fence, and able to only pull through some of the feathers.

 A single cotton gin could generate up to 55 lb of cleaned cotton daily.
-This contributed to the economic development of the Southern United States, a prime cotton growing area; some historians believe that this invention allowed for the African slavery system in the Southern United States to become more sustainable at a critical point in its development.
+This contributed to the economic development of the Southern United States, a prime cotton growing area; some historians believe that this invention allowed for slavery in the United States, in particular in the South, to become more sustainable at a critical point in its development.

 Whitney applied for the patent for his cotton gin on October 28, 1793, and received the patent (later numbered as X72) on March 14, 1794, but it was not validated until 1807.
 Whitney and his partner, Miller, did not intend to sell the gins.
-Rather, like the proprietors of grist and sawmills, they expected to charge farmers for cleaning their cotton – two-fifths of the value, paid in cotton.
+Rather, like the proprietors of gristmills and sawmills, they expected to charge farmers for cleaning their cotton – two-fifths of the value, paid in cotton.
 Resentment at this scheme, the mechanical simplicity of the device and the primitive state of patent law, made infringement inevitable.
 Whitney and Miller could not build enough gins to meet demand, so gins from other makers found ready sale.
 Ultimately, patent infringement lawsuits consumed the profits (one patent, later annulled, was granted in 1796 to Hogden Holmes for a gin which substituted circular saws for the spikes) and their cotton gin company went out of business in 1797.
 One oft-overlooked point is that there were drawbacks to Whitney's first design.
-There is significant evidence that the design flaws were solved by his sponsor, Mrs. Greene, but Whitney gave her no public credit or recognition.
+There are claims that the use of wires rather than pegs was proposed by Mrs. Greene, but these are disputed.